 While it really does depend on which part of your thumb is affected and the severity of your arthritis- in general you should look for a brace that supports or immobilizes the joint(s) that hurt.

-Looking for more information on which splint is right for your thumb pain? – Download our ebook
+Looking for more information on which thumb brace is right for? – Download our ebook

 Here are few things your should look for in a thumb brace:

 - A hand based brace that supports the base of your thumb is best when you have pain at the CMC joint.
-The 3pp Design Line Thumb Splint and the CMCcare Thumb Brace are good examples for this type of pain.
+The CMCcare Thumb Brace and the 3pp Design Line Thumb Splint are good examples for this type of pain.

 - If the pain is mostly at the middle or “MP” joint- look for a brace that supports that joint and the CMC joint.
 The molded ThumSaver MP provides firm support to stabilize the middle and base of your thumb.